kingsdigitallab/alice-thornton/frontend/posts/blog/2024-08-17-alice-thornton-visits.md

 Assisting a relative during difficult times was important enough to prompt treacherous journeys by horse, carriage and ship, but sometimes it was the visitor who was the one in need.
 According to Thornton’s accounts, doors were opened wide to her and her family many times.
 During the first English Civil War, Thornton and her mother took sanctuary with Thornton’s sister, Katherine.

+<p>&nbsp;</p>
-> For it being in the heat of the wars, [my mother] could not live at Hipswell, her jointure, which was molested sometimes with the parliament’s and then the king’s forces among them… So that for a whole year, we lived with great comfort and safety with my sweet sister Danby at Snape.[^3]
+>For it being in the heat of the wars, [my mother] could not live at Hipswell, her jointure, which was molested sometimes with the parliament’s and then the king’s forces among them… So that for a whole year, we lived with great comfort and safety with my sweet sister Danby at Snape.[^3]

 <p>&nbsp;</p>